 8 Tips to Protect Your Identity

 Identity theft continues to be one of the fastest growing crimes in the United States.
-In 2013, an American fell victim to identity fraud every two seconds.
+In 2014, there were 12.7 million victims of identity fraud in the U.S., according to Javelin Strategy and Research.
 First Financial Bank recommends following these tips to keep your information – and your money – safe.

 - Don’t share your secrets.
 Don’t provide your Social Security number or account information to anyone who contacts you online or over the phone.
 Protect your PINs and passwords and do not share them with anyone.
 Use a combination of letters and numbers for your passwords and change them periodically.
 Do not reveal sensitive or personal information on social networking sites.